 OPEN SPACE.
 Land areas that are not occupied by buildings, structures, parking areas, streets, alleys or required yards.
 Open space is devoted to landscaping, preservation of natural features, patios, and recreational areas and facilities.

 PARK.
-A public or private area of land, with or without buildings, intended for outdoor active or passive recreational uses and properly recorded as such on a filed plat.
+A public or private area of land, with or without buildings, intended for outdoor active or passive recreational uses and properly recorded as such on a filed plat and recognized by the Town of Dayton as a Park subject to W.S.
+15-7-301 et seq..

 PARKING LOT.
 An open area, other than a street, designed or used for the parking of more than one (1) motor vehicle.